The results are in for the annual TV Tonight Audience Inventory.

-There were 1015 questionnaires completed this year, the 7th year of the survey.
+There were 1028 surveys completed in the 8th year of the survey.

 * denotes multiple answers allowed

 Which of the following do you watch regularly?*

 Free to Air Public Broadcaster 58%